 There was also a later trend in themes of African and other non-western cultures within Fauvist art.
 In opposition to what the Fauvist artists felt was a constrictive European civilisation, the movement was represented as being in tune with nature.

 Above all, Fauvism valued the individual expression of the artist.
 Their emotional response to nature, politics, oppression and other social topics all came into play.
 Other notable Fauvist artists include: Albert Marquet, Charles Camoin and Louis Valtat.

-If you have enjoyed reading this article on Fauvism, click here to read more on Arts and Collections about the opulent art deco era.
+If you have enjoyed reading this article on Fauvism, click here to read more on Arts & Collections about the opulent art deco era.